DnD 5e - Practical Guide to Multiclassing

 - : Definitely not worth 6 levels.

-An excellent class dip, and all the good stuff comes in he first two levels.
+An excellent class dip, and all the good stuff comes in the first two levels.
 If your party likes to fight in the dark or likes ambushing enemies, this is a great option.
 But don't look this over just because your party isn't sneaky.
-Twilight Sanctuary is a powerful defensive buff that will benefit an party.
+Twilight Sanctuary is a powerful defensive buff that will benefit any party.

 - : Crazy long range on Darkvision, and you can share it with your party without spending a 2nd-level spell slot to cast Darkvision.
 Fantastic in a party which likes to fight at night or underground.
 Vigilant Blessing is a really fun buff, especially with an assassin rogue or an area control cast in te party.

-- : An absolutely spectacular defensive buff.
+- Cleric Subclasses Breakdown which I still recommend using for multiclass characters.
+The Charm/Fear removal doesn't care about your cleric level, and 1d6+2 is still a ton of protection. : An absolutely spectacular defensive buff.
 Even if you never got beyond 2nd level, using this twice per short rest is enough to cover roughly two of every three encounters.
-The temporary hit points scale with your cleric level, but 1d6+2 temporary hit points per round is still a lot of protection.
+The temporary hit points scale with your cleric level, but 1d6+2 temporary hit points per round is still a ton of protection.
+I recommend some fixes to Twilight Sanctuary (it's absurdly powerful) in my

 - : Good but not worth the levels.
 Get an item or learn to cast Fly or Air Walk.